← Back to research

 • Project-level customization via .yolobox.toml with cached derived images keeps environments reproducible

-• 536 stars in ~2.5 months with minimal marketing signals genuine developer pull for local agent safety
+• 603 stars in five months with steady contributor flow and weekly releases (v0.18.4, June 2026) — genuine developer pull for local agent safety

 FAQ